joelhans/netdata-tutorial/part-06.md

 This same procedure works when you want to view metrics of other services like Apache, Redis, Memcached and other services supported by the [`python.d` orchestrator](https://github.com/netdata/netdata/tree/master/collectors/python.d.plugin).

+After making changes to the respective configuration file, always restart `netdata.service`.

+### Using `go.d.plugin`

+As mentioned earlier, you have to disable the default `python.d` plugin orchestrator before you can activate the `go.d` plugin orchestrator.

 ## Edit the per-plugin configuration